 A court may need to intervene and play a deciding role in your separation, or you may be able to decide on how to split assets in a dispute resolution process.

 No matter how a decision is made, divorce or separation can result in financial instability — particularly while waiting to reach a settlement.
-It can also result in financial instability even once a settlement is made, which requires one party to pay support or maintenance for the other party.
+It can also result in financial instability even once a property settlement is made, which requires one party to pay support or spousal maintenance for the other party.

 The financial impact of divorce and separation